Lists from prior to and during the summer school:

-Proof of Attendance of summer school participants; necessary for compensation
+– Proof of Attendance of summer school participants

-The list of books for the library was comprised with the summer school’s motive and the project construction practices in mind.
-Their practical re-shuffling and contextualisation happened by way of a material technique of transposition from one list to another.
-According to criteria such as the structural approach to self-building as seen on the wall (referring to 3 basic types of beam, wall and cube and four materialities, namely wood, metal, concrete and miscellaneous) fragments of the books were extracted by photocopy to create new lists.
-In these lists the constellations of the fragments appeared as epistemic objects.
-Each fragment was subject to questioning of how it could function in relation to a specific aspect of construction.
+One mode of processing asymmetry of information is to transpose missing information into a process of knowledge production.
+The organization of a list of books concerning open-build and standard building techniques demonstrates such an effort.
+The list of books for the open-build library was comprised with the summer school’s motive and the project's building practices in mind.
+Fragments, or structural entities, of the books (pages and spreads) were extracted using the Xerox machine to create new lists according to aspects such as the structural approach to open-building (as seen on the wall; 3 basic types of beam, wall and cube and four materialities, namely wood, metal, concrete and miscellaneous).
+In these lists, the constellations of the fragments appeared as epistemic objects.
+Each fragment was subject to questioning of how it could function in relation to a specific aspect of building.

 Using lists, photographs, plans, drawings, interviews, text, timelines, all this heterogeneous material in one book which has a list of pages 1, 2, 3, 4, 5, 6, 7, 8, 9 and so on … mixing it with ads by Prada become a way of assembling heterogeneity and in that way put forward the production of knowledge in the way of an epistemic thing that comes about through listing heterogeneous actors and actants.
 You can also work on different scales.
 At the same time the book is a list, but also for example a timeline such as the one you can see here is a list in itself.
 So lists can appear – here you have a list, let’s see what kind of list it is, yes, a list as text – a collage that assembles a little bit of Peter Röhr, a collage of a serial repetition of photographs means that this framing itself is serialized: as a repetition to show what the take shows us, that the serial repetition is engrained in difference.
 Running through the serial repetition the difference is shown as a mode of production of knowledge.
 In this way the list becomes performative as a book.